Urbanization & Digitalization

 Building to house the population of tomorrow

 More than half of the global population lives in cities and the number is growing rapidly.
-Sustainable urbanization is one of the greatest challenges we face as a global society.
 While most of the urban population growth will take place in Africa and Asia, it is also foreseen to continue growing in Europe, increasing from 74% today to about 84% in 2050 according to the UN.
 It is clear that we need to increase the available housing in urban conglomerations around the world.

 A holistic approach at the overall energy performance of a building

 The AAC industry supports this initiative wholeheartedly as its products are among the building blocks for increased urbanization.

 Many of our industry’s efforts revolve around a question how to build affordable highly efficient buildings, also called near Zero Energy Buildings.
 We need a holistic approach that looks at the overall energy performance of a building, to achieve highly energy efficient buildings.
 The use of on-site or district-level renewable energy is required to create cost-optimal solutions.
 Moving away from individual solutions towards the district level can further optimise these solutions and provide more flexibility to adapt to local conditions.